 - Partner logos: channel partners and product manufacturers

 - Specialty certification badges: especially if they’re technical and/or coveted in your industry

 - Recognition emblems: such as a veteran-owned business or women-owned business

 - Awards: community-recognized accomplishments and acknowledgments

-TSL is a Platinum HubSpot Solutions Partner, and we proudly display this badge on many of our website and blog pages.
+TSL is a Diamond HubSpot Solutions Partner, and we proudly display this badge on many of our website and blog pages.
 We also dedicated a page on our website to highlighting our HubSpot services and created a Success Story page on how we helped one of our B2B tech clients migrate to HubSpot Marketing Hub Enterprise.

 Logos and certification badges give new website visitors a way to see that the company is vetted by industry leaders.
 Trust signals help potential clients see that a business delivers on its promise of high-quality services.

 Potential customers want to know how you’ve help businesses like theirs.
 Recognizing your past clients’ names, in testimonials for example, can pass on a social approval.

 In some cases, however, companies you’ve helped will want to remain anonymous, due to company confidentiality policies or nondisclosures.
 These stories still hold merit, as their journey and subsequent success is most important, and can be used with a descriptive industry title instead of a proper company name.